-In recent decades, immigrants have also played an important role in West Virginia's manufacturing industry.
+In recent decades, immigrants have also played an important role in South Carolina's manufacturing industry, which currently ranks as the second-largest economic sector in the state."
 Studies have found that the arrival of immigrants to a community can have a powerful impact creating or preserving manufacturing jobs.
 This is because foreign-born workers give employers access to a large and relatively affordable pool of laborers, making it less attractive for firms to move work to cheaper locations offshore.
-One study by the Partnership for a New American Economy and the Americas Society/ Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.
-10 The more than 22,500 immigrants who were living in the state in 2010 were responsible for creating or preserving more than 1,000 manufacturing jobs.
+One study by the Partnership for a New American Economy and the Americas Society/Council of the Americas, found that every time 1,000 immigrants arrive to a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.12 The more than 200,000 immigrants who were living in the state in 2010 were responsible for creating or preserving almost 10,000 manufacturing jobs.

 Aside from just looking at overarching industry groups, our work also examines the share of workers that are foreign-born in specific occupations and jobs.
-Immigrants in West Virginia, like the country as a whole, are often overrepresented in either highskilled or particularly labor-intensive positions.
-While foreign-born workers make up 1.5 percent of the state's employed population, they account for 19.7 percent of teachers at the state's colleges, universities, and junior colleges.
-They also make up 15.9 percent of some types of assemblers and fabricators in the manufacturing industry, as well as 13.2 percent of human resource managers.
+Immigrants in South Carolina, like the country as a whole, are often overrepresented in either highskilled or particularly labor-intensive positions.
+While foreign-born workers make up 6.2 percent of the state's employed population, they account for 37.1 percent of the class of farm laborer that hand-picks crops in the field.
+They also make up 16.5 percent of those working as software developers for applications and systems software, and 25.6 percent of those working as painters in the construction and maintenance industry.